Southern South Saqqara pyramid: Pyramid complex

 It is located southwest of the pyramid of Khendjer.
 The pyramid was rediscovered in the 1910–1911 expedition by Ernest Mackay and Flinders Petrie; in 1929–1930 Gustave Jéquier conducted a detailed exploration of the pyramid complex.
-The complex consists in a hypogeum, a barely started superstructure and a wavy enclosure wall; other expected subsidiary structures, such as the cult pyramid, funerary temple, etc., were not found.
+The complex consists of a hypogeum, a barely started superstructure and a wavy enclosure wall; other expected subsidiary structures, such as the cult pyramid, funerary temple, etc., were not found.

 Remarkably, two uninscribed cap-stones made from black granite were discovered within the site, which seem to have brought there quite early compared to the incomplete superstructure.

 The pyramid appears to have been planned to be slightly larger than actually built: The base was designed to be a square of 78.75 m per side, adjacent to the 52.5 m base of Khendjer’s pyramid.
 Fine Tura limestone bricks were used for the walls of the hypogeum; the same material was also used for the incomplete superstructure foundations, the trench of which was 1.8 m deep and 5.5 m wide.
 The unique sinusoid-shaped enclosure wall is relatively well preserved.
 It was made of mudbricks and is 0.65 m thick with foundations 1 m deep.
 At the four corners of the pyramid a few objects belonging to the foundation deposits have been found, but none of the finds bears any name.